 Stopping in at Shakespeare and Co, I was very pleased to find that it hadn’t changed much since my first visit to the store almost thirty years ago.
 The place was still teeming with visitors, many making purchases – it was a joy to see that the bookstore was thriving.
 For one crazy moment, I thought about checking into becoming one of the writers in residence, who are allowed to stay (as in sleep) in the bookshop as long as they put in some hours working there, too.
 But cooler heads prevailed.

 From there, I crossed the bridge and walked over to Notre Dame, where I had started my tour of Paris with the girls just a few short days before.
 The cathedral was timeless and magnificent against the light gray sky, and for a long time I stood studying the intricate stonework of the façade, and the girls’ much-loved rose window, the jewel in the center of it.
-And then there was just one other thing I needed to do here at the cathedral.
+And then there was just one last thing I needed to do here at the cathedral.

 This was where I had to say goodbye to Cornelia and Emily.